If you’re in the Mergers & Acquisitions business, you’ll want to get the facts by continuing on to read this blog.

 What would happen, if it was discovered, after the M&A is completed, that a security breach had occurred, in either, or both, entities?

-It is critical to understand the nature and significance of the target company’s vulnerabilities, the potential scope of the damage that may occur (or that already has occurred) in the event of a breach, and the extent and effectiveness of the cyber defenses the target business has in place.
+It is critical to understand the nature and significance of the target company’s M&A security vulnerabilities, the potential scope of the damage that may occur (or that already has occurred) in the event of a breach, and the extent and effectiveness of the cyber defenses the target business has in place.
 An appropriate cyber security assessment of these issues could have a major impact on the value the acquirer places on the target company, as well as the way it structures the deal.
 Investors must place a higher value on the cyber resilience of a potential acquisition.
-If an acquisition took place, and the systems are breached after closing the deal, the acquisition value could suffer significantly.
+If an acquisition took place, and the systems are breached after closing the deal, the acquisition value could suffer significantly which is why it’s vital to conduct cybersecurity assessments.

 Some Major Security Breaches Resulting in Consequences to a Merger & Acquisition: